-Mr. Hayakawa is recommended in the field of Intellectual Property in The Legal 500 Asia Pacific 2015 and described as "a rising star of note" in Intellectual Asset Management’s IAM Licensing 250: The World's Leading Patent & Technology Licensing Lawyers 2011/2012, as well as in IAM’s Patent 1000 where he is listed as a Recommended lawyer in the licensing category for its 2013 and 2014 editions.
+Mr. Hayakawa is recommended in the fields of TMT and Intellectual Property in The Legal 500 Asia Pacific 2017 and described as "a rising star of note" in Intellectual Asset Management’s IAM Licensing 250: The World's Leading Patent & Technology Licensing Lawyers 2011/2012, as well as in IAM’s Patent 1000 where he is listed as a Recommended lawyer in the licensing category for its 2013 and 2014 editions.

 Mr. Hayakawa has provided legal services on a pro bono basis to a number of non-profit organizations such as The Yale Law Journal, Medecins Sans Frontieres (Doctors Without Borders) of Japan, Lutheran Social Services of Northern California, and HAND (Helping After Neonatal Death).
 Mr. Hayakawa also serves on the Alumni Advisory Board of The Yale Law Journal.